darthfork/dotfiles/README.md

   - Usage: `mfa <service-name>`
 - [**codemux**](.local/bin/codemux)
   - Description: Utility script to open a tmux session with vscode specific layout and configurations
   - Usage: `codemux <workspace-name>`.
-This launches a vscode session named `vscode-<workspace-name>`.
+This launches a vscode session named `<workspace-name>`.
 To use with vscode add the following to your vscode settings.json

     ```json
       "terminal.integrated.profiles.osx": {
           "tmux": {